 Degrees and Certifications:

-Associates in Art Bachelors in Agriculture/Animal Science Masters in Science in Agriculture Certification in Agriculture Science and Technology (6-12) Certification in Life Science (7-12) Certification in Speech (7-12) Certification in Business and Finance (6-12) Certified Google Educator Level 1
+Associates in Art Bachelors in Agriculture/Animal Science Masters in Science in Agriculture Certification in Agriculture Science and Technology (6-12) Certification in Life Science (7-12) Certification in Speech (7-12) Certification in Business and Finance (6-12) Certified Google Educator Level 1 and 2

 Mrs. Tiffany Wilson